 The July 4th fireworks have long fizzled out.
 The beach ball is deflated and the damp towels have all piled up onto the washing machine.
-While your head knows it’s time to start refocusing after the holidays, your heart is struggling to let go.
+Vacation was fun, but now it’s time to get back to reality.
+While your head knows it’s time, it’s still hard to commit to refocusing after summer break.

 Set a Fitness Goal